darahea/joule_extensibility/tutorials/weather/step3/index.md

 # Fetch Weather - Step 3: Create the weather API function call

-Now, we will define the dialog function making the external weather API call.
+Now, it is time to see how Joule makes API requests fetch the weather information from the external weather API.

 ## Preview